-For monitoring a variable framerate (VFR) timecode (such as Varicam), you may wish to check the User-bits box.
-If you set this checkbox, KONA will detect and interpret the user-bits and display them next to the checkbox.
+Select from Raw or VFR.
+For monitoring a variable framerate (VFR) timecode (such as Varicam), you may wish to select VFR for User-bits.
+KONA will detect and interpret the user-bits and display them next to the checkbox.
 You will see the original framerate (30 fps in the figure below) followed by the adjusted frame padding (two digits reporting discarded and retained frame padding).